multitudes/oldmultitudes.github.io/_posts/2010-04-09-Intro to ARKit with a simple Unity and Xcode tutorial.markdown

 This will create an Xcode build.

+#### Open the build in Xcode

-Open it in Xcode and go to images in the assets folder.
+Open the Unity project build in Xcode and go to images in the assets folder.
 Go to resources and click on your image.
 Change the size to cm and the dimension of our physical image.
 Select your team in General, and make sure that the deployment target is 12.0
 Choose the device and run and install the app.